Criticising translators or, “I could do it myself but I don’t have the time.”

-A translator’s lot is not an easy one.
-Possibly because they seem to work in a field in which all human beings are (or consider themselves) de facto experts, namely communication, there is certain tendency to see translators as drones, harmless drudges who do work which everyone else would be perfectly capable of doing were they a bit less busy.
+Sometimes, a translator’s lot is not an easy one, after all, criticising translators is easy.
+Perhaps because we work in a field in which all human beings are (or consider themselves) de facto experts, namely communication.
+There is tendency to see translators as drones, who do work which everyone else would be perfectly capable of doing if they weren’t so busy.

-When companies outsource projects to an LSP, it is very common to hear comments like ‘I would do it myself but I don’t have time.’

-This is a bit like assuming that, because you are a competent driver, you will automatically know how to put an engine together.
-‘I go on the internet every day, of course I could build a website!
-I’m just too busy.’
+When companies outsource projects us, it’s common to hear comments like, “I could do it myself but I don’t have the time.”
+This is a bit like assuming that, because you are a competent driver, you can put an engine together.
+Or insisting, “I go on the internet every day, of course I could build a website!
+I’m just too busy.”

-As with all the practitioners of those crafts which the modern world has downgraded from ‘professions’ to ‘services’, the translator is often defenceless in the face of this sort of criticism.
+As with all practitioners of those skills which the modern world has downgraded from ‘professions’ to ‘services’, the translator is often defenceless in the face of this sort of criticism.
 Sometimes the only option is to bite your tongue and explain that, whilst the internet is awash with cowboys and amateurs, a respectable, ISO Certified, LSP will:

-Reputable translators are skilled and experienced linguists.
+So remember, although criticising translators is easy; professional translators are skilled and experienced linguists.
 They will repay your confidence.